aliciadias/mega-hack-women-backend/README.md

     Date: Tue, 08 Sep 2020 00:57:55 GMT

     [{"area":"front","business":"ti","desc":null,"id":1,"name":"simple"}]
-Note the *token:x* format, "x" is an random password value and it qill be ignored on the backend.
+Note the *token:x* format, "x" is an random password value and it will be ignored on the backend.
 Also note the dict of dict format, that's how the API expects to receive your request.

 ## Front-End
 The front-end for this plataform can be found at this [repository](https://github.com/lzcee/mega-hack-women)